7 Best Handheld Cordless Vacuums of 2026

 Cons

 The 33-minute runtime on a 5Ah battery provides sustained cleanup time that most handhelds cannot match, and the handheld-to-stick conversion means one tool covers both workbench detail work and floor-level cleanup.
-At 46 CFM, suction matches the DEWALT DCV501HB on paper, though the Makita’s smaller 500 mL dustbin means more frequent emptying during heavy debris sessions.
+At 46 CFM, its dry suction is the strongest of any dedicated dry handheld left in this roundup, though the smaller 500 mL dustbin means more frequent emptying during heavy debris sessions.

 For Makita 18V LXT tool owners, this is the same value proposition as the DEWALT models for DEWALT users — your existing batteries work, your existing charger works, and the tool-only price reflects that.
 The lower review count at 1,600 versus tens of thousands for the BLACK+DECKER models is the main uncertainty, but Makita’s build quality reputation in the professional tool market provides confidence that the reviews have not had time to match yet.